 ~ AMA Board Member William E. Kobler, M.D.

 Many top-performing districts around the country have successfully changed school start times, despite the myths and misconceptions that surround the issue.
-Read the FAQs to learn more about the real impact of changing school start times.
+Read the Frequently-Asked-Questions (FAQ) to learn more about the real impact of changing school start times.

 Our group aims to educate every member of the New Canaan community on the importance of healthy school hours and to work collaboratively with the BoE and school administration to develop a workable plan for changing start times in New Canaan.
 You can help: